BrianAva/vector-teaching-tool/DEPLOYMENT.md

 4. **Wait a few minutes**
    - GitHub will build and deploy your site
-   - Your site will be live at: `https://YOUR_USERNAME.github.io/vector-semantic-discovery/`
+   - Your site will be live at: `https://brianava.github.io/vector-teaching-tool/`

-5. **Update the meta tags**
+5. **All set!**
-   - Edit `index.html` and replace `yourusername.github.io/vector-semantic-discovery/` with your actual URL
+   - The URLs are already configured correctly in the files
    - Commit and push the change:
      ```bash
      git add index.html